GSMcNamara/Wordpress-Counterespionage-Firewall/counterespionage-firewall/readme.txt

 * Wget in its default configuration
 * HTTP methods other than GET, POST, and HEAD
 * Proxy probing

+Feedback is greatly appreciated as we continue to shape Floodspark and expand what it can do.
+Email us anytime - gs@floodspark.com.

+Stay up to date with developments in the Floodspark portfolio: http://floodspark.com/uptodate.html

 == Frequently Asked Questions ==